LaszloLueck/Pihole2Influx/README.md

 Please look in the <a href="install.md">installation document</a> and check what you need to run the container.

 ## Current Release
+### 2020-12-02
+#### Removing obsolete code to track telnet-exceptions
+The issue with the read exception is solved, since yesterday, last code-commit (e.g. 17:xx EST), the tool runs in my docker environment without any error with a parallelity of 6.
+That means, i've fixed the issue and rollback to the prior code without logging exceptions.
+The second change is the removing of the, now obsolete panels in grafana.

 ### 2020-12-01
 #### Find and fix the issue with probably "read-exceptions" from telnet
 As described yesterday, i was able to monitor some read timeouts on some different calls to pihole via telnet.
 I asked in the pihole forum if this could be a problem with the parallelity of the calls.